yvs1364/react-redux-challenges/08-React-in-Rails/01-Rails-Chat/README.md

 ### Adapting the existing app

+⚠️Before going further, open the `app/javascript/chat/containers/message_list.jsx` file and comment the line with `setInterval()`.
+We don't want to flood our back-end with faulty API request and the Chrome inspector with tons of errors.

 There are some problems to fix on the current React+Redux app.
 Remember:

 - The `selectedChannel` is not in the Redux State anymore